 As major pharmaceutical companies announced personnel appointments early this year, Hanmi Pharm and Green Cross emerged as the targets of industry’s interests.
 The reason: the two drugmakers was trying a management system of brothers.

 Hanmi한미약품 and Green Cross녹십자 appointed the second and the third generations of their founders as CEOs and internal directors in their regular shareholders’ meeting in March.
-Coming to the managerial front were brothers Lim Jong-yoon임종윤 and Jong-hoon임종훈 in Hanmi, and Huh Eun-chul허은철 and Yong-jun허영준 in Green Cross.
+Coming to the managerial front were brothers Lim Chong-yoon임종윤 and Jong-hoon임종훈 in Hanmi, and Huh Eun-chul허은철 and Yong-jun허영준 in Green Cross.
 Notably, the brothers at the two companies took the representative posts at their holding companies and core subsidiaries, meaning shareholders recognized their managerial abilities.

-Lim Jong-yoon’s first year as CEO
+Lim Chong-yoon’s first year as CEO

 |Lim Jong-hoon, executive director of Hanmi Pharm|

-Lim Jong-yoon and Jong-hoon, sons of Chairman Lim Sung-ki, have received business administration training since they entered their father’s company years ago.
-Jong-yoon, the first son, has led Hanmi since March last year when he naturally took over its CEO post as his father withdrew from management to an honorary chairmanship.
+Lim Chong-yoon and Jong-hoon, sons of Chairman Lim Sung-ki, have received business administration training since they entered their father’s company years ago.
+Chong-yoon, the first son, has led Hanmi since March last year when he naturally took over its CEO post as his father withdrew from management to an honorary chairmanship.
 CEO Lim is concurrently serving as a director at Hanmi Pharm, Hanmi IT, and Hanmi Medicare.
 He also is the CEO of Beijing Hanmi Pharm.

 Lim’s first year as CEO was not smooth, though.
 He was in trouble because of overdue notice of lung cancer therapy Olita, the leakage of undisclosed information, delayed report of deaths during clinical trials, and temporary suspension of clinical tests for antidiabetics therapy Efpeglenatide.